Libyan PM survives assassination attempt, source close to him says | Law-Order

 The parliament, which mostly backed eastern forces during the civil war, has declared the GNU invalid and will hold a vote on Thursday to name a new prime minister to form another government.
 Dbeibah said in a speech this week that he would only hand over power after an election and the U.N.'s Libya adviser and Western countries have said they continue to recognise the GNU.

-The source said the incident happened as Dbeibah was returning home, describing it as a clear assassination attempt, but the attackers fled and the incident has been referred for investigation.
-Reuters has seen no immediate photographs or footage of the incident or its aftermath, or spoken to other witnesses to the incident.
+The source said the incident happened as Dbeibah was returning home, describing it as a clear assassination attempt, adding that the attackers fled and the incident has been referred for investigation.
+Footage carried by regional Al Jazeera TV later showed what it said was Dbeibah's vehicle, which had what appeared to be a bullet mark on the windscreen and two other marks on a headlight and the chassis.
+Reuters could not immediately verify the images and has not spoken to other witnesses to the incident.

 The parliament's move to choose a new prime minister may lead to a return to the situation before Dbeibah's unity government was installed, with parallel administrations seeking to rule Libya from different cities.
 However, analysts say that may not immediately trigger a return to civil war.